Alice (American TV series): Running gags and catchphrases

-Flo's catchphrase, "Kiss my grits!" (typically directed at her boss, Mel), enjoyed widespread popularity at the time the character appeared on Alice.
-According to Polly Holliday, the line was originally written as, "Kiss my honeydew!", but did not get any laughs.
+Flo's catchphrase, "kiss my grits!" (typically directed at her boss, Mel), enjoyed widespread popularity at the time the character appeared on Alice.
+According to Polly Holliday, the line was originally written as "kiss my honeydew!", but did not get any laughs.
 (In the original film, Flo, as played by Diane Ladd, tells Mel in one scene to "Kiss me where the sun don't shine.")
-Another of Flo's catchphrases was, "When donkeys fly!"
-Since her portrayal of Flo, Polly Holliday has refused to repeat her famous "grits" line.
+Another of Flo's catchphrases was "when donkeys fly!"

-In an attempt to duplicate the success of Flo's "Kiss my grits!", Belle began using a new put-down: "Butter my biscuits!"
-Belle often used the phrase, "My little voice", who called her "Isabelle", which she usually used when starting to tell others what she thinks is best.
+In an attempt to duplicate the success of Flo's "kiss my grits!", Belle began using a new put-down: "butter my biscuits!"
+Belle often used the phrase "my little voice", who called her "Isabelle", which she usually used when starting to tell others what she thinks is best.